 POLICY AND ADVOCACY We are on the ground supporting coalitions in key states that are driving high-quality educational choice.
 More states than ever are advancing expansive educational choice programs, and our team is here to help.
 If you want to learn more about what's happening in your state, our website delivers-in great detail-information about educational choice programs.
-WHO WE ARE EdChoice is a nonprofit, nonpartisan organization dedicated to advancing full and unencumbered educational choice as the best pathway to successful lives and a stronger society.
-We're not another stuffy think tank.
-We believe that families, not bureaucrats, are best equipped to make K-12 schooling decisions for their children, and we work primarily at the state level to educate diverse audiences, train advocates and engage policymakers on the benefits of educational choice.
-EdChoice is the intellectual legacy of Milton and Rose D. Friedman, who founded the organization in 1996.
+WHO WE ARE EdChoice is a 501(c)(3) nonprofit, nonpartisan organization.
+Our mission is to advance educational freedom and choice for all as a pathway to successful lives and a stronger society.
+We are committed to understanding and pursuing a K-12 education ecosystem that empowers every family to choose the learning environment that fits their children's needs best.
+EdChoice is the intellectual legacy of Milton and Rose D. Friedman, who founded the organization in 1996 as the Friedman Foundation for Educational Choice.
+The contents of this publication are intended to provide empirical information and should not be construed as lobbying for any position related to any legislation.
 WHAT WE DO It takes an army of passionate advocates equipped with high-quality research to make school choice a reality.
 Our mission-driven work breaks down into three categories: providing original research and data analysis; bringing choice-minded folks together for trainings and outreach events; and investing resources in states that embrace the idea that families should be in the driver's seat when it comes to K-12 education.
 You can learn more about our work at edchoice.org, where we regularly publish new reports, policy briefs and blog posts.
 You also can find and download specific information about school choice in your state and how you can become more involved.
-EDCHOICE.ORG facebook.com/EdChoice youtube.com/EducationalChoice twitter.com/EdChoice instagram.com/EdChoice
+EDCHOICE.ORG youtube.com/EducationalChoice instagram.com/EdChoice